iArunava/scratchai/scratchai/attacks/README.md

 This section performs benchmarking of all the attacks and defences implemented here.

 The benchmarks reproduced here uses the ILSVC2012 Imagenet test set.
+The columns with Acc@n indicate the top-n accuracy and columns with `w/o` indicates the accuracy without the attack and the ones with `w` indicate the accuracy with the attack.

 | Attack | Acc@1 w/o | Acc@5 w/o | Acc@1 w | Acc@5 w |
 | :----- | :---: | :---: | :---: | :---: |